brohrer/ziptie/README.md

 ## How it works

+For the authoritative source, I've [liberally commented the code](https://gitlab.com/brohrer/ziptie/-/blob/main/ziptie/algo.py).
+Here's a summary of the high points.

 ### Fuzzy categorical data

 There is a non-standard funnel all the data has to pass through